Hiring External Support:

 Principle: When sharing control between client and consultant, the jointly-developed solution will lead to better results.

 Process: When co-leading the transition, success depends on a clear direction, level of buy-in, and strong alignment between both parties.

 Application: Central improvement program, led by senior management, and closely supported by the external expert.

-Example: Developing a new organizational structure or updating the business model.
+Example: Developing a new organizational structure or evolving the business model.

-Principle: When the external leader takes control, people will adapt and modify their behavior by following a clear direction.
+Principle: When the external leader takes control, people will adapt and modify their behavior by following a strong direction.

 Process: By providing a directive, people may comply under pressure, while their fundamental believes remain unchanged.

 Application: Crisis situation, when the deadline is near, or when rapid change or strict consequence management is required.

-Example: Turnaround to bring performance on target or a project back on track.
+Example: Turnaround to bring performance on target or a mission-critical project on track.

-Involvement: 5% for monthly coaching session, totaling 1 workday per month.
+Involvement: 5% for monthly coaching session, totalling 1 workday per month.